judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-06-belo-horizonte-travel-guide.markdown

 ---
 title:			Belo Horizonte is a historic and cultural capital of Brazil
 date:			2017-06-06 10:09:12 Z
 categories:		Brazil
 tags:			brazil
   - South America
   - travel guide
 author:			judsonlmoore
 excerpt:		Discover the best things to do with this Belo Horizonte travel guide, including panoramic views, the metal museum, majestic parks, and the best steakhouse.
 layout:			post
+image:			../assets/images/

 ---